 "They were great.
 If I struggled to do something, they wouldn't let me quit.
 If I started feeling down, they told me it takes time and to hang in there," says Phyllis.
 "They always gave me the right amount of support and encouragement."

 During her 45-day stay in inpatient rehab, Phyllis spent 3 hours a day in rehab.
 As she progressed, her therapists worked with her on the skills she needed to live on her own again — everything from getting in and out of the shower or tub, going up and down steps, cooking, washing dishes, and doing laundry.
 She also practiced getting into and out of a car.

-"Phyllis was determined to regain her independence and overcome her stroke," says physical therapist assistant Kim Shawl of UPMC Centers for Rehab Services.
+"Phyllis was determined to regain her independence and overcome her stroke," says physical therapist assistant Kim Shawl.
 "She never once lost sight of her goals; she never used the phrase 'I can't.'"